“The magical power of music has been my source of inspiration for decades. Playing drums brings me happiness every day”. - Robert Jospé

 Throughout his career Jospé has played and recorded with many bands and in many musical styles including Tim Reynolds and TR3, (rock/reggae/fusion), John McCutcheon and SGGL, (folk rock), Robin and Linda Williams, (folk), Ouatro na Bossa and Beleza, (Brazilian), with the John D’earth Quartet, the Jeff Decker Quartet with pianist Hod O’Brien and Royce Campbell (straight ahead jazz) and with Heather Maxwell (soul and Afro-Pop).
 Along with public concerts Jospé and his band have also played many private events and house concerts including a performance with Tony Bennett in Germany in 2004.

 In 2009 MBSR instructor Tussi Kluge in collaboration with Jospé created a pilot program, Rhythm and Resilience, designed to improve the well being of participants through Mindfulness and drumming and began leading classes at the Albemarle-Charlottesville Regional Jail.
-Rhythm and Resilience is also offered monthly to the public as a free community program funded by the Kluge Foundation.
+Rhythm and Resilience is currently offered monthly to the public as a free community program funded by the Kluge Foundation.
 In Oct.
 2009 Jospé completed the Remo Health Rhythms Facilitators Training Workshop in Princeton, NJ.

 Jospé has been featured in Jazz Times Magazine and in Modern Drummer Magazine, UVAMagazine.org, and The Savvy Musician.